reproto/reproto/doc/spec.md

 ## Distribution

-**WIP: this feature is not finished**

-Specifications are intended to be distributed.
+Specifications are intended to be distributed through the package management system of `reproto`.

-This can be done by uploading a specification to a repository, after which it can be pulled in for use by other projects through reproto's repository system.
+This can be done by uploading a specification to a repository, after which it can be pulled in for use by other projects through the repository system.

 ### Versioned specifications